House III: Production

+Fred Walton was initially slated to direct the film, but disagreements between him and producer Sean S. Cunningham led to Walton departing the project.

-Director David Blyth was replaced by James Isaac a week into shooting.
+Director David Blyth was replaced by James Isaac a week into shooting as Cunningham was dissatisfied with the dailies.
 Allyn Warner is credited as writer for the film as Alan Smithee.

 The Horror Show was originally developed as an entry into the House film series, but was marketed within the U.S. as unrelated, as the producers felt that it differed greatly and was a traditional horror movie compared to the comedic earlier installments.
 Despite this, the film kept its original title and was released as House III: The Horror Show outside of the U.S. market.
+Cunningham was further motivated to distance the film from the House name as House II: The Second Story failed to match the success of its predecessor.
+Matters were further complicated by the fact the original screenplay was written to be more in tone with the prior House films and included the signature surreal humour, and as part of distancing the film from the House name the script was being reworked during production which was attributed to the accelerated schedule distributor MGM/UA placed the film on.

+The film was originally rated "X" by the Motion Picture Association of America (MPAA) for the amount of gore and was later cut down to an R. The uncut footage from the film was later reinstated in a disc release by Arrow Video in 2017.

 Release

 The Horror Show was released in the United States on April 28, 1989.
+MGM/UA gave it a limited release theatrically in 444 theaters and it opened in thirteenth place.
+In total, it grossed $1,738,897 total at the domestic box office.

-It was released as House III in Europe, and other foreign markets.
-On home video media, the film was released as House III: The Horror Show.
+The film was released as House III in Europe and other foreign markets, but as part of the La Casa series in Italy.
+On some home video media, the film was released as House III: The Horror Show.

 Critical reception

 The Horror Show received mostly negative reviews.
 On Rotten Tomatoes, the film holds a rating of 0%, based on eight reviews.

 Critic Roger Ebert gave the film a score of one out of four stars.
 Stephen Holden of The New York Times wrote, "The Horror Show builds up a good head of suspense, then squanders it in mechanical, poorly staged splatter."
 AllMovie's reviewer stated, "this film consists of long periods of tedium punctuated by outbursts of graphic gore and surreal effects," while John Kenneth Muir opined that it was "one of those horror movies where the missed potential just cannot escape notice," and that it was also too similar to Wes Craven's Shocker, which was released later that same year.